davidhaoyan/tetrisOnline/README.md

 ﻿# tetrisOnline
 Multiplayer Tetris with chatroom.
-Built on WebSocket and written with JavaScript.
+Built on WebSocket and written in JavaScript.